isomerpages/nhg-ohrpp/_conducting-research/Who can be a Principal Investigator?.md

 </ul>
 <p>This requirement is not solely for the purpose of the application to DSRB,
-as the PI has the responsibility for ensuring that the conduct of the research within NHG or its partner institutions is in compliance with Good Clinical Practice (GCP) and all other applicable guidelines and regulations.</p>
+as the PI has the responsibility for ensuring that the conduct of the research within NHG Health or its partner institutions is in compliance with Good Clinical Practice (GCP) and all other applicable guidelines and regulations.</p>
 <h4></h4>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">